Head of Christ

-The Head of Christ, also called the Sallman Head, is a 1940 portrait painting of Jesus of Nazareth by American artist Warner Sallman (1892–1968).
+The Head of Christ, also called the Sallman Head, is a 1940 portrait painting of Jesus by Warner Sallman (1892–1968).
 As an extraordinarily successful work of Christian popular devotional art, it had been reproduced over half a billion times worldwide by the end of the 20th century.
 Enlarged copies of the work have been made for churches, and small pocket or wallet-sized prayer cards bearing the image have been mass-produced for private devotional use.
 The painting is said to have "become the basis for [the] visualization of Jesus" for "hundreds of millions" of people.

 Origins

 The Head of Christ originated as a charcoal sketch entitled The Son of Man done in 1924 and sold to be the cover of the Covenant Companion, the denominational magazine for the Evangelical Covenant Church.
 Sallman completed several variations of the painting over the years, and the first oil version dates from 1935 for the fiftieth anniversary celebration of the Evangelical Covenant Church.
 In 1940, he was asked to reproduce that painting by the students of North Park Theological Seminary.
 This reproduction was seen by representatives of the Gospel Trumpet Company, the publishing arm of the Church of God (Anderson), who created a new company called Kriebel and Bates to market Sallman's work.
 For the next thirty years, Kriebel and Bates marketed over 100 Warner Sallman works.
 When Kriebel and Bates dissolved, the copyrights to these works were acquired by Warner Press.

 The Baptist Bookstore initially popularized the painting, distributing various sized lithographic images for sale throughout the southern United States.
 The Salvation Army and the YMCA, as members of the USO, handed out pocket-sized versions of the painting to American servicemen heading overseas during World War II.
 After the war, groups in Oklahoma and Indiana conducted campaigns to distribute the image into private and public spaces.
 One Lutheran organizer in Illinois "said that there ought to be 'card-carrying Christians' to counter the effect of 'card-carrying Communists."